 The demand for baby-sitting services in the UAE is at its peak.
 Female labour force participation in the UAE stood at 55.1% in 2024, according to the World Bank, which translates into more households budgeting for paid childcare and more demand for structured, repeat babysitting bookings.
 88.5% of Dubai’s population are expats, and many expat households don’t have grandparents or siblings around the corner, so short-notice help becomes normal during events, flights, and those predictable pressure points like Eid and the winter tourism rush.

-Whether you’re coordinating carer schedules across Dubai, collecting fees smoothly, or safeguarding sensitive client records, staying compliant starts with securing the right business license in Dubai.
+Whether you’re coordinating carer schedules across Dubai, collecting fees smoothly, or safeguarding sensitive client records, staying compliant starts with securing the right business license in Dubai, and Meydan Free Zone will assist your journey.

 Baby-Sitting Services – 8890.96